rodrihgh/rodrihgh.github.io/_pages/education.md

 I received my Bachelor and Master Degrees for Telecommunication Engineering from [UPM](http://www.upm.es/internacional) in 2015 and 2017, respectively.
-During the last years of the Bachelor and the first year of the Master I also collaborated with the [Departamento de Ingeniería Electrónica](http://www.die.upm.es/en), either within the [BQ Chair](https://www.bq.com/es/catedra-universidad-politecnica) (Link in Spanish) or at the [B105 Electronic Systems Lab](http://elb105.com/).
+During the last years of the Bachelor and the first year of the Master I also collaborated with the [Department of Electronic Engineering](http://www.die.upm.es/en), either within the [BQ Chair](https://www.bq.com/es/catedra-universidad-politecnica) (Link in Spanish) or at the [B105 Electronic Systems Lab](http://elb105.com/).

 ## Student Projects

-More detailed info following soon...
-Meanwhile you can check some links:
+Along with my regular courses, I already had the chance to get hands-on experience during my graduate and undergraduate times with different projects and theses:

 - [**Requirements and Partitioning of Otoacoustic Emission Measurement Algorithms**][tfm].
 During my exchange year at TU Munich, I was lucky enough to work on Otoacoustic Emission (OAE)